-(in Italian) LinuxSì is a place to share and find information about computer stores in Italy that are Linux friendly, sell hardware sans Windows, or even with Linux installed.
+LinuxSì was a place to share and find information about computer stores in Italy that are Linux friendly, sell hardware sans Windows, or even with Linux installed.

-langpop.com is a site that collects and displays statistics about the popularity of various programming languages.
+langpop.com was a site that collected and displayed statistics about the popularity of various programming languages.

-I have been a Debian maintainer since 1997.
+I was a Debian maintainer from 1997 until around 2006.
 I'm still very grateful to Debian for the opportunity it represented in terms of learning and getting involved with free software.
 These days, I mostly use Ubuntu, which is a derivative of Debian.